Support Your Child’s Mental Wellness

 Help your child to learn about and understand any new rules.

 Information is power.
 The more your child understands about the policies and procedures that will be in place in the classroom, or what to expect during the upcoming year, the more confident they will feel about heading back to school.
+Talk about the importance of turning to trusted people if they need support at school.
+You can help your child identify who some of their safe people are.

 TIP 4.